-Pregnancy in the News
+Pregnancy in the news

 ideo | udio | ews

-Labor, Delivery and Recovery
+Labor, delivery and recovery

 At St. Anthony's Family Birth Center, new moms and babies enjoy one-on-one attention from experienced and caring staff using the very latest technology — all in beautiful and comfortable surroundings.
 We offer a broad range of obstetrical services to support women and their families during this exciting time.

 When you are admitted, you will be brought to one of our 14 newly renovated labor, delivery and recovery suites.
+(Take a virtual tour.)
 These rooms feature televisions, DVD players, recliners and ceiling fans.
 This is where you will stay throughout your labor until approximately an hour after you deliver your baby.
 If you have a cesarean delivery, this will occur in one of the two operating rooms on the labor and delivery floor.
 Then, you will return to your labor and delivery room for about an hour after your delivery.

 During the labor and delivery process, you are invited to use a birthing ball or rocking chair to help assist you through labor.
 You may be given a telemetry monitor, which gives you the freedom to walk around the unit during your labor if you want.
 Family members are invited to be with you during your labor.

 You can take comfort in knowing the majority of labor and delivery nurses at St. Anthony’s Medical Center have many years of experience.
 They are all Neonatal Resuscitation Program (NRP) certified, and many have additional inpatient obstetric/fetal monitoring certifications.